 sudo add-apt-repository ppa:gencfsm && sudo apt-get update && sudo apt-get -y install gnome-encfs-manager

-Packages for Debian, Fedora, openSUSE and Arch Linux can be found here.
+Packages for Debian, Fedora and openSUSE can be found here.

 Recommended to read